daniel-apolinario/symbiote/README.md

 * Based on the settings, the Halyard automatically deploys Spinnaker.

-To perform the integration tests (Section~\ref{sec:integrationTests}), essential to capture all dependencies at run time, we need additional configurations:
+To perform the integration tests, it is essential to capture all dependencies at run time, we need additional configurations:
 * Authentication and authorization: Spinnaker allows using authentication methods via OAuth2 and existing authorization providers.
 We use GitHub for both authentication and authorization.
 * Integration with Jenkins: we installed an instance of Jenkins on the Kubernetes cluster at GKE to test the automatic triggering of pipelines in Spinnaker from the results of jobs in Jenkins.
 * Enable the Spinnaker Canary Analysis feature.
 Also, we enable Google Cloud Monitoring and configure Spinnaker to integrate with Google's StackDriver metrics.
 * Configure Deck and Gate services for external access to the GCP network.
-We changed the type of these services to be \emph{LoadBalancer}.
+We changed the type of these services to be *LoadBalancer*.
-* We installed the Spin CLI tool\footnote{\url{https://spinnaker.io/guides/spin/}} to automate the execution of test scenarios.
+* We installed the [Spin CLI tool](https://spinnaker.io/guides/spin/) to automate the execution of test scenarios.
 As we deployed several versions, we can optimize the time to run tests using this tool.

 ## Integration Tests